GeorgeCiesinski/custom-drupal-docs/docs/drupal-sites.md

 ![Synchronizing](assets/drupal-sites/synchronizing.png){ width="500" }

 **Name Matching & User Creation:** Name matching allows Drupal to match an existing user with the SSO account when the user logs in.
-This requires creating the user first with their username@humber.ca, and then logging in with the user.
+This requires creating the user first with their username@domain.ca, and then logging in with the user.
 If you require new users to be created when they login by SSO for the first time, you must instead enable "Create users from SAML data".

 ##### SAML Message Construction